jacobbuck/dom-parse/readme.md

 # dom-parse

-Isomorphic library to safely parse an HTML string into DOM.
+Isomorphic library to safely parse an HTML string into DOM tree.

 Uses native `DOMParser` in browser and `JSDOM` on server.